DLR-RM/RAFCON/doc/tutorials.rst

 all settings for the communication.
 More details can be found at the :ref:`Configuration`.
-The path of the ``network_config.yaml`` can be changed by running the ``start.py`` script with argument "-nc", which will be neccessary when we want to connect server and client running on a single system as like in this tutorial.
+The path of the ``network_config.yaml`` can be changed by running the ``start.py`` script with argument "-nc", which will be necessary when we want to connect server and client running on a single system as like in this tutorial.
 Therefore we create the subdirectories ``/client`` and ``/server`` within the ``~.config/rafcon/`` path and copy/paste the